scottkildall/InteractionDesign/README.md

 **(3) RandomSelector**

 This is a Processing sketch that will choose random students from tha class for presentations, etc. Rough version is working.
 Would like to add sound in the future.

+**(4) ExapandingShapes**

+This is a Processing sketch that will move and expand shapes automatically.
+Right now, it is just a skeleton as we will do some in-class work.